gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

-# Building a React/Redux Leaflet Web(M)app from scratch
+# Building a React/Redux/Leaflet Web(M)app from scratch

 ![HERE Isoline Routing in New York City](https://user-images.githubusercontent.com/10322094/53057065-97a60980-34a5-11e9-8845-bd86e12c2320.png "HERE Isoline Routing in New York City")